scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 I prefer DNS validation.

-### How to generate a self-signed certificate: TXT record validation
+### How to generate a certificate signed by a CA: TXT record validation

 https://serverfault.com/questions/750902/how-to-use-lets-encrypt-dns-challenge-validation